gyulanemeth/bluefox.email/posts/how-to-send-an-email-in-nodejs-using-amazon-ses-with-nodemailer.md

 ## How to Send HTML Emails with Amazon SES with Nodemailer

-If want to send out emails programmatically, I assume you want to send out transactional emails, or any other email that you send from your backend to your customers.
+If you want to send out emails programmatically, I assume you want to send transactional emails or any other email that you send from your backend to your customers.
 In that case, you most likely want to send `HTML` emails.

 Here is how you can do it:
 ```javascript